Types of Cocaine: Crack, Freebase, Hydrochloride, and More

 What is Freebasing Cocaine?

-Freebasing cocaine is a process in which you extract the drugs base form from the salt form where it is naturally found.
+Freebasing cocaine is a process in which one extracts the drugs base form from the salt form where it is naturally found.
 This is done by utilizing ammonia to extract and separate the salt and base from one another.
 During the next stage, diethyl ether is used to dissolve the drug, removing it from the salt.

 Freebase cocaine is, therefore, the drug in its purest form, and arguably its most potent.
 Although crack is often mixed with other substances which make it dangerous, it is far less pure.
 Freebase cocaine dangers all because of the drug itself and not other unnecessary ones.